devstaff-crete/DevStaff-Heraklion/jobs/README.md

 commit, git push, and create a pull request on GitHub.

-__Be advised that Job Openings older than 3 months will be removed for the sake of keeping current.
+__Be advised that Job Openings older than 3 months will be removed for the sake of keeping the board up to date.
 Feel free to repost.__

 ## Student Training in Engineering @ [Google](https://www.google.com/)